-Our 2018 Annual General Meeting will be held at 1:00 pm on Saturday, November 24th, 2018, in the Multipurpose Room at the Bowen Island Community School (1041 Mt.
+Our 2018 Annual General Meeting was held at 1:00 pm on Saturday, November 24th, 2018, in the Multipurpose Room at the Bowen Island Community School (1041 Mt.
 Gardner Road).

-This year we will continue our tradition of a guest presentation after the formal business meeting.
+This year we continued our tradition of a guest presentation after the formal business meeting.

 1:00 pm: Formal business meeting

 The formal portion of the meeting included:

 - Approval of the AGM Agenda